-The Chevron Houston Marathon offers participants a unique running experience in America's fourth largest city.
+The Aramco Houston Half Marathon offer participants a unique running experience in America's fourth largest city.
 Click here to download a printable version of the course map.

 - Finish line clocks display runners’ unofficial time.